Regional theater in the United States: The Little Theater Movement

 In the second and third decades of the twentieth century, there was a push to get away from the conservative, mainstream ideology of Broadway.
-The Little Theatre Movement was a precursor of the Regional Theater Movement; it was started by theater artists who were concerned that not enough emphasis was being put on experimentation and social issues through the dramatic arts.
-The belief that theater should be about artistry and not about commerce drove this movement out of New York City.
-Almost every major city now has a regional theater.
+The Little Theatre Movement was a precursor of the Regional Theater Movement; it was started by theater artists interested in experimentation and exploring social issues through the dramatic arts.
 The movement altered the face of the American stage and allowed room for new works and new audiences.

 Success and controversy

 When the first national organization of nonprofit theaters was formed in 1961, there were only 23 regional theaters in the U.S. By 2003, the number of regional theaters had grown to 1,800.

-As non-profits, they rely heavily on donations from patrons, and some theaters have been accused of "pandering to the audience," subordinating their artistic ideals in order to please audiences and receive donations.
-However, nonprofit theaters are under substantially less pressure than commercial theaters.
-In major markets like New York and Chicago this issue is much less prevalent, as there are dozens of small semi-professional theaters that produce new and experimental work without needing to sell many tickets, as they do not pay most of their artists.
+As non-profits, they rely heavily on donations from patrons, and some theaters have been accused of "pandering to the audience," subordinating their artistic ideals to the need for donations.
+Nonetheless, nonprofit theaters are under less pressure than commercial theaters.